Griffin-Brome/Griffin-Brome/README.md

 ## I'm a Computer Science New Grad from BC, Canada
 - 😄 Pronouns: He/Him/His
-- 🌱 I’m currently learning: 🐻 Go, 🐳 Docker, ⚛️ React
+- 🌱 I’m currently learning: 🐻 Go, 🐳 Docker, K8s

 ## Find me on the Web